 Housing costs in Lodi are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Lodi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Lodi is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lodi is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lodi who work in office and administrative support (17.08%), sales jobs (9.72%), and management occupations (6.54%).
+There are especially a lot of people living in Lodi who work in office and administrative support (15.57%), sales jobs (10.41%), and teaching (6.77%).

 Also of interest is that Lodi has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Lodi are slightly better educated than the national average of 21.84% for all cities and towns, with 23.11% of adults in Lodi having a bachelor's degree or advanced degree.
+The education level of Lodi citizens is a little higher than the average for US cities and towns: 24.00% of adults in Lodi have at least a bachelor's degree.

-Lodi is a very ethnically-diverse borough.
+Lodi is an extremely ethnically-diverse borough.
 The people who call Lodi home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lodi residents report their race to be White, followed by Black or African-American.
+The greatest number of Lodi residents report their race to be White, followed by Asian.
 Lodi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.54% of the borough’s residents.
+People of Hispanic or Latino origin account for 37.52% of the borough’s residents.
 Important ancestries of people in Lodi include Irish, Polish, German, and Portuguese.

 The most common language spoken in Lodi is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Italian.